bittirousku/baseharvest/README.md

 Scrapy project for thesis harvesting.
 Harvests metadata from [BASE](http://base-search.net/).

-- [baseharvest/spiders/base_spider.py](baseharvest/spiders/base_spider.py) is the spider which parses information from an BASE data XML file and follows links if necessary.
+- [baseharvest/spiders/base_spider.py](baseharvest/spiders/base_spider.py) is the spider which parses information from a BASE data XML file and follows links if necessary.

 - [baseharvest/pipelines.py](baseharvest/pipelines.py) is the pipeline where scrapy writes the scraped items to an JSON file.